Hi everyone, we will be talking about Redis.

 Redis only supports copy data from master nodes to all slave nodes.
-When any data updates in any Redis master nodes, Redis sends up to date data to all slave nodes.
+When any data updates in any Redis master nodes, Redis sends up-to-date data to all slave nodes.
 A slave node can be a master node for other slave nodes.
 Thus, we can create graph structure models.

 Redis also supports the publish/subscribe feature.
-In this way the slave node subscribes to a channel and receives all messages broadcasted to the master node.
+In this way, the slave node subscribes to a channel and receives all messages broadcasted to the master node.

 Redis Data Persistence

 Redis keeps all data in memory.
 Redis has two ways for data persistence.
-The First way is called “Snapshotting”.
+The first way is called “Snapshotting”.
 Redis takes a copy of all data at scheduled times and then stores it on the disk.

 The Second way, Redis keeps all data in memory and stores it on disk synchronously.

-Data persistence process will reduce the performance of the Redis master node, we can run these processes in slave nodes.
+The data persistence process will reduce the performance of the Redis master node, we can run these processes in slave nodes.

 The client authenticates with the password provided by the “AUTH” command.
 The password is determined by the system administrator and kept in clear text in the file “Redis.conf”.